Mecklenburg (Dano-Norwegian family): The older line

 Jens Olufsen Mechlenborg (ca. 1566–1626) came to Trondheim in Norway in 1601 or 1602.
 His occupation during the first years is not known.
 It is likely that he worked together with merchants who were or had been partners of his father and his grandfather.
 Between 1606 and 1619 he was Bailiff of Helgeland, in which office he was succeeded by Peter Jacobsen Falch.

 His son Oluf Jensen Mechlenburg became Bailiff of Lofoten and Vesterålen.
 Between 1640 and 1644 he was Bailiff of Helgeland together with Mathias Gregersen Lehmb.
 In 1665 he was living at Lurøy Farm.
-He was married with Adelus Christensdatter (Schanche), a daughter of Lord Christen Olufsen (Schanche), priest of Brønnøy.
+He was married with Adelus Christensdatter (Schanche), a daughter of Lord Christen Olufsen (Schanche), priest of Brønnøy Church.

 Only the son Christen Mechlenborg (ca. 1640–ca. 1710) is known, and he remained living on Lurøy.
 His daughter Eva Mechlenborg (ca. 1680–1762), who took over Lurøy, was married to Kristen Hansen, a shipper at Hestmannøy.